bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 This Guide allows you to craft a custom MacOS dock for your environment.
 I wrote this to be deployed from Jamf Pro but you can use any MDM.

-Verified working on Monterey 12.4 and is backwards compatible to Catalina.
+Verified working on Ventura 13.4.1 (c) and is backwards compatible to Catalina.

 The custom dock will be built once, on first login, for any user that logs in to the Mac.